-3.7.
+- 3.6.
+The PSC emphasizes that an additional legal presence will strengthen ICANN's fundamental multi-stakeholder model and underline the element of public trust that is a key element of its mission.
+The PSC believes that such a presence is not about reducing accountability.
+Indeed it will provide for more acceptance and confidence in ICANN as it will have a legal personality that is additional to its US presence.
+There are also clear advantages to diversity and representation in having presences in additional jurisdictions, as well as operational advantages in the employment of staff. - 3.7.
 The PSC stresses that additional presences are not about building a treaty or intergovernmental organization with diplomatic immunities.
-ICANN - both in its US-based corporate form and any additional presence it may have globally - must remain true to the unique multi-stakeholder, "private sector led" model that has been its hallmark from the beginning.
+ICANN both in its US-based corporate form and any additional presence it may have globally must remain true to the unique multi-stakeholder, "private sector led" model that has been its hallmark from the beginning.

-Proposal for discussion: ICANN should have global legal presences in addition to its headquarters established in the United States.
+Proposal for discussion: Should ICANN have global legal presences in addition to its headquarters established in the United States?